hapify/hapify/docs/templating/hapify/syntax.md

 # Hapify templating

-## Why using a specific syntax ?
+## Why use a specific syntax?

-We designed a syntax to manipulate the [model object](../../model-object) injected in the templates that represents the data-model.
+We designed a syntax to manipulate the [model object](../../model-object), injected in the templates, that represents the data-model.
 This syntax is optimized to play with this object's properties with short words.
-This allow us to deal with complex ideas with short sentences.
+This allows us to manage complex ideas with short sentences.

 For example, this loop in Javascript: